Mike Rinder: Vexatious litigation

 After the FBI raid, Rinder said that Fair Game tactics had to be changed.
 Intimidation tactics were still used, but took the form of vexatious litigation.
 Rinder stated this was effective at silencing organizations from disseminating information critical of Scientology, and kept the public relatively unaware of information seized during the FBI raid.
 However, the 1991 Time magazine article, "The Thriving Cult of Greed and Power", and the litigation that followed it ended this secrecy.
 The year before Scientology sued Time magazine for defamation, the Church was successful at shutting down the Cult Awareness Network (CAN) by suing the group.

 However, unlike CAN, the Time Warner Corporation had the resources to defend itself, as well as the documents obtained from the earlier FBI raid.
 Time Warner was able to successfully prove that Scientology's lawsuit was vexatious in nature, and that it was meant to financially drain critics into submission rather than to resolve any actual dispute.
 Additionally, the discovery process allowed for the subpoena of Church documents, which exposed the Church's litigation policies.
 As a result, the Church lost its lawsuit against Time Warner.
-In the aftermath of the Time Warner lawsuit, courts were less receptive to litigation brought by the Church, because its abuse of the legal system was well documented.
-The Church spent approximately seven million dollars in an attempt to discredit Time's article, which ultimately had the effect of drawing more attention to Scientology and public criticism of its practices.
+In the aftermath of the lawsuit, courts were less receptive to litigation brought by the Church because its abuse of the legal system was well documented.
+The Church of Scientology spent approximately seven million dollars in an attempt to discredit Time's article, which ultimately had the effect of drawing more attention to Scientology and public criticism of its practices.
 According to Rinder, the Time Warner lawsuit was ultimately responsible for "shattering the cone of silence" around Scientology.

-In the decade that followed, criticism of the Church became bolder, more public and consistently negative.
+In the decade that followed, criticism of Scientology became bolder, more public and consistently negative.
 In the early 1990s, when the Internet was in its infancy, internet startups could be intimidated by the threat of litigation by the Church.
 But a decade later, those same companies were now large corporations with the resources to defend themselves.
 They successfully lobbied for legislation that shielded them with "loser pays" laws that would indemnify the Church if it lost a lawsuit, and anti-SLAPP laws that prohibited the Church from using lawsuits to financially drain a critic into submission.
-Although Scientology continued to sue individual critics, defendants began using discovery to introduce secret church documents into evidence, making them part of the public record, and thus viewable by anyone.
+Although Scientology continued to sue individual critics, defendants began using discovery to introduce documents of secret doctrine into evidence, making them part of the public record, and thus viewable by anyone.
 An example of this was the 1993 case Church of Scientology International v.
 Fishman and Geertz.